-The processor cannot be interrupted during execution of the operation.
+The processor cannot be interrupted during the execution of the operation.

-- Machine instruction TestAndSet reads and stores a content of the addressed memory space and set the memory to a non-zero value. - During execution of the TestAndSet instructions the processor holds the system bus and access to the memory is not allowed for any other processor.
+- Machine instruction TestAndSet reads and stores the content of the addressed memory space and sets the memory to a non-zero value. - During execution of the TestAndSet instructions, the processor holds the system bus, and access to the memory is not allowed for any other processor.